 Many Bearded Dragon won’t drink water directly from a dish, but some do, and in this instance, you should keep a shallow water dish available.
 As with the food bowl, shallow and accessible is the key.

-If your bearded dragon doesn’t enjoy drinking water, you can gently mist them once a day with water or give them 2-3 weekly baths of no more than 15 minutes in shallow water that doesn’t surpass their vents.
+If your beardie doesn’t enjoy drinking water, you can gently mist them once a day with water or give them 2-3 weekly baths of no more than 15 minutes in shallow water that doesn’t surpass their vents.
 Just be sure to monitor them.

 Do any of them catch your eye?
 Does one appear cuter, uglier, prettier, more/less aggressive than the others?
 What are you thinking and feeling as you look at each one?

-If you think you've found a Dragon match, ask staff to let you handle it.
-If you're lucky, you’ll be allowed to reach into the tank.
+If you’re lucky, you’ll be allowed to reach into the tank.
 Does your favorite baby Beardie approach you?
 Do any of the others?